 Welcome to Kure (pronounced Cure-ee) Beach.
 Kure Beach is on Pleasure Island NC which also consists of Carolina Beach and Fort Fisher in New Hanover County, North Carolina.
-Located at the southern end of Pleasure Island NC, Kure Beach has about 2,000 year-round residents.
-It is ten (10) feet above sea level and its land area is almost 0.8 square mile.
-It offers a beautiful wide open beach, pure ocean views and a relaxed atmosphere.
+Located at the southern end of Pleasure Island NC, it has about 2,000 year-round residents.
+The three-mile beach is only 18 miles from downtown Wilmington.

 Kure Beach has one of the longest Fishing Piers on the East Coast of the United States originally built by Mr. L.C.
 (Lawrence Christian) Kure 120 feet in length in 1923.
 Bill Robertson bought the pier from his father-in-law in 1952.
 In 1984, Mike Robertson purchased the fishing pier from his father.
 It was completely rebuilt after Hurricane Hazel in 1954 and again after Hurricane Bertha in 1996.

 The Kure Beach Fishing Pier is currently 711 feet long, and is one of the oldest fishing piers on the East Coast of the United States.
 There is a gift shop at the entrance.
 Watch the pleasurable morning fishing in the video below.

 The Ocean Front Park & Pavilion is the primary public area in the center of downtown Kure Beach.
 The spacious open-air pavilion overlooking the Atlantic Ocean has a stage for entertainment where live music is scheduled throughout the summer.
 There is a play area for children, swings, garden, and restrooms.
 It is a popular place to sit back and enjoy the music along the picturesque oceanfront.

 Joe Eakes Park, located at the corner of K and 7th Avenue, has activities for the entire family including your dog.
 The park includes a children’s playground, a picnic area, a full basketball court, a regulation baseball field, two bocce ball courts, two tennis courts with a practice backboard, five pickleball courts (lines painted on the basketball and tennis courts), and an 18-hole disc golf course.
 Picnic tables and benches are also placed around the playground.

-Shopping in Kure Beach has a variety of interesting specialty shops.
+Shopping in Kure Beach offers a variety of interesting specialty shops.
 You’ll find fashion clothes and accessories including swimwear, tops, hats, sandals, jewelry, and sunglasses.
 Browse beach treasures, gifts, and souvenirs.
 We have all the beach and sports gear you need.

 Kure Beach restaurants offer our local fresh caught seafood and secret recipes.
 There are also American, Italian, Steak and other restaurants.
 Dine outdoors under the moon or sun along the oceanfront.
 Chill out at several bars with exotic drinks.